puppetlabs/puppet-docs/source/puppet/4.2/reference/dirs_vardir.markdown

 [confdir]: ./dirs_confdir.html
 [config_ref]: /references/4.2.latest/configuration.html
+[puppetserver_conf]: /puppetserver/2.1/configuration.html#puppetserverconf

 Puppet's cache directory, sometimes called `vardir`, contains **dynamic and/or growing data** that Puppet creates automatically in the course of its normal operations.
 Some of this data can be mined for interesting analysis, or to integrate other tools with Puppet; other parts are just infrastructure and should be ignored by most or all users.

 ## Location

+Puppet agent/apply and Puppet Server use different cache directories.

+Puppet Server's cache directory defaults to:

+* `/opt/puppetlabs/server/data/puppetserver`

-Puppet's cache directory can be found at one of the following locations:
+The cache directory for Puppet agent and Puppet apply can be found at one of the following locations:

 * \*nix Systems: `/var/opt/puppetlabs/puppet/cache`
 * Windows: `C:\ProgramData\PuppetLabs\puppet\cache`